 - Silver: Popular for vehicles with high mileage, providing coverage for the major systems

 - Gold: Comprehensive coverage and flexible terms for vehicles with more than 60,000 total miles

 - Platinum: Highest level of stated component coverage that protects hundreds of parts in a vehicle’s major systems

-- Titanium: Similar to a bumper-to-bumper extended warranty.
-Maximum protection and the highest level of coverage, with only a short list of excluded parts
+- Titanium: Maximum bumper-to-bumper extended warranty protection and the highest level of coverage, with only a short list of excluded parts

 Learn more in our complete CARCHEX review and get a free quote below.